AVA ANDERSON's Obituary on Ledger

 HAINES CITY - Ava Anderson, 93, a resident of Haines City, FL, was born on Sept.
 12, 1924, in Wauchula, FL; died on April 29, 2017.
 She was a devout Jehovah's Witness, baptized on Sept.
 12, 1942, at the age of 18.

 She was preceded in death by her husband of 55 yrs, Barney of Haines City; her parents B.T. and Clara McCormick of Haines City, her first born, Diana Lynn of Haines City; her brother Robert McCormick of California; her sister Edna Morris (Orell) of Haines City.
-She is survived by her daughter Hazel Elaine Westfall (Dale) of Haines City; her son Gary Anderson of Haines City; six grandchildren and eight great grandchildren.
+She is survived by her daughter Hazel Elaine Westfall (Dale) of Haines City; her son Gary Anderson of Haines City, and her son Joe Anderson (Kari) of Winter Haven; six grandchildren and eight great grandchildren.

 Memorial will be at the Kingdom Hall of Jehovah's Witnesses on Saturday, May 13, 2017 at 2:00 p.m. at 902 Scenic Hwy.
 (544).
 Eulogy by Kevin Thornton.